MicrosoftDocs/power-platform/power-platform/admin/environments-overview.md

 </tr>
 <tr>
 <td width="20%"> Developer</td>
 <td width="50%">  Developer environments are created by users who have the Developer Plan license.
 They're special environments intended only for use by the owner.
-Provisioning developer environments can be restricted to admins.
-Developer environment will be available as long as you actively use the Power Apps Developer Plan.
+Provisioning developer environments can be restricted to admins (see <a href="powerapps-powershell.md#block-trial-licenses-commands">Block trial licenses commands</a>).
+The developer environment will be available as long as you actively use the Power Apps Developer Plan.
 More information: <a href="/powerapps/maker/developer-plan">Power Apps Developer Plan</a></td>
 <td width="30%">  The user with the Developer Plan can choose to add other users as makers. </td>
 </tr>
 <tr>